The treewidth and pathwidth of graph unions: Introduction

-We note that bounded vertex cover number implies bounded pathwidth, and therefore Theorem \ref{th:tw-pw} generalizes Lemma \ref{obs:tw-vc} in the sense that two graphs can be glued into a graph whose treewidth is linearly bounded in terms of the treewidth of one of the graphs and the pathwidth (respectively vertex cover number) of the other graph.
-This generalization is best possible in the following sense.
-For two classes of graphs $\mathcal{X}$ and $\mathcal{Y}$ a \emph{gluing of $\mathcal{X}$ and $\mathcal{Y}$} is a minimal class that for every pair of $n$-vertex graphs $G_1 \in \mathcal{X}$ and $G_2 \in \mathcal{Y}$ contains a gluing of $G_1$ and $G_2$ of minimum possible treewidth.
-A graph parameter is said to be bounded for a class $\mathcal{X}$ if there exists a constant $c$ such that for every graph in $\mathcal{X}$ the graph parameter does not exceed $c$; otherwise the graph parameter is said to be unbounded in $\mathcal{X}$.
-Our results imply the following characterization \begin{theorem} A gluing of two classes of graphs $\mathcal{X}$ and $\mathcal{Y}$ has bounded treewidth if and only if both $\mathcal{X}$ and $\mathcal{Y}$ have bounded treewidth and one of them has bounded pathwidth. \end{theorem} \begin{proof} Clearly, if $\mathcal{X}$ or $\mathcal{Y}$ has unbounded treewidth, any gluing of the two classes has unbounded treewidth.
-Furthermore, since taking minors increases neither treewidth nor pathwidth, we can assume that both classes are minor-closed.
-Under this assumption, a gluing of $\mathcal{X}$ and $\mathcal{Y}$ has bounded treewidth if and only if at least one of the classes has bounded pathwidth.
-This follows from Theorems \ref{th:tw-pw} and \ref{thm:main}, and a result of Robertson and Seymour saying that a minor-closed class has bounded pathwidth if and only if the class excludes a forest \cite{RS83}. \end{proof}
+Finally, our results can be stated in terms of graph classes.
+In particular, for two classes of graphs $\mathcal{X}$ and $\mathcal{Y}$ a \emph{gluing of $\mathcal{X}$ and $\mathcal{Y}$} is a minimal class which, for every pair of $n$-vertex graphs $G_1 \in \mathcal{X}$ and $G_2 \in \mathcal{Y}$, contains a gluing of $G_1$ and $G_2$ of minimum possible treewidth.
+A graph parameter is said to be bounded for a class $\mathcal{X}$ if there exists a constant $c$ such that for every graph in $\mathcal{X}$ the graph parameter does not exceed $c$; otherwise the graph parameter is said to be unbounded in $\mathcal{X}$. \begin{theorem} A gluing of two minor-closed classes of graphs $\mathcal{X}$ and $\mathcal{Y}$ has bounded treewidth if and only if both $\mathcal{X}$ and $\mathcal{Y}$ have bounded treewidth and one of them has bounded pathwidth. \end{theorem} \begin{proof} Clearly, if $\mathcal{X}$ or $\mathcal{Y}$ has unbounded treewidth, any gluing of the two classes has unbounded treewidth.
+Since both classes are minor-closed, a gluing of $\mathcal{X}$ and $\mathcal{Y}$ has bounded treewidth if and only if at least one of the classes has bounded pathwidth: this follows from Theorems \ref{th:tw-pw} and \ref{thm:main}, and a result of Robertson and Seymour saying that a minor-closed class has bounded pathwidth if and only if the class excludes a forest \cite{RS83}. \end{proof}

-The results of this paper can be interpreted in the context of \emph{multilayer networks}.
-Many real-world systems can be modeled as networks, where the entities of the system are represented by the network's nodes and interactions between the entities are modeled by the edges.
-In many complex systems the entities can exhibit multiple types of interactions.
-For example, nodes of a transportation network can be connected via two types of edges, one type representing train connections and the other type representing flight connections.
-The abstraction of multilayer networks is a means of modeling complex systems more precisely, by capturing the different ``layers'' of information \cite{KABGMP14}.
-A natural direction in the research of multilayer networks is investigating the extent to which good properties of individual layers can be exploited in the treatment of the network formed by combining the layers.